xcat2/xcat-core/docs/source/advanced/gpu/nvidia/update_nvidia_driver.rst

 Diskless
 --------

-For update new NVIDIA driver on the diskless compute node, the easy and simple way is re-generate the osimage with New NIVIDIA driver reposity and re-provision the node with this osimage because node needs to be reboot in order for NIVIDIA driver to load.
-Please follow :doc:`this doc </advanced/gpu/nvidia/osimage/index>` to create osimage definitions and deploy CUDA nodes.
+To update a new NVIDIA driver on diskless compute nodes, re-generate the osimage pointing to the new NVIDIA driver repository and reboot the node to load the diskless image.

+Refer to :doc:`Create osimage definitions </advanced/gpu/nvidia/osimage/index>` for specific instructions.